AmericanMedicalAssociation/AMA-style-guide/styleguide/docs/code_conventions.md

 ## Annotation and Documentation

-Each pattern should have it's own accompanying Markdown file that contain a useful description of the pattern and links to the relevant Jira ticket/Github issues.
+Each pattern should have its own accompanying Markdown file that contain a useful description of the pattern and links to the relevant Jira ticket/Github issues.
 This is required to provide context in the event of uncertainty about why a pattern was created or how it ought to be used.

 Pattern Lab also provides the ability to [add annotations](http://patternlab.io/docs/pattern-adding-annotations.html) to your patterns.
 Use these annotations when you need to explanation about how a pattern is implemented.